******* The Crucial Question (Metrology 2)

 Megalithic passage ways

 The simple measurement question of the entrance passages to megalithic chambers can stir big questions about the whole Neolithic Age on the Atlantic littoral and in this case on the original use of the megalithic passage-chambers.
 The entrance passages to the chambers called after them, passage-chambers (-graves), are, as said, low: 50-80cm and narrow: 50-75cm, similar, sometimes even smaller, are the entrances to their side cells inside and…. the passages are long, say 5-20 metres (Barnenez, Brittanny).
-It is an unmistakeable feat of a passage-chamber passage, that it is cumbersome and uncomfortable and it would be extremely awkward to carry (drag) anything substantial through it.
+It is an unmistakeable feat of a passage-chamber passage, that it is cumbersome and uncomfortable and it would be extremely awkward to carry (drag) anything substantial through it. (never thought about, because it must be a grave).

-This cumbersome way of entrance is thus exactly the main key to the function of the chamber and the reason for the long low passages: it is, again, to keep the wind and the cold out and the humanly generated warmth in.
+This cumbersome way of entrance is thus exactly the main key to the function of the chamber and the reason for the long low passages: it is, again, to keep the wind and the cold out and the mainly humanly generated warmth in.
 The dimensions of the passages were thus variable with the size of (maybe) the biggest person in the community for which the refuge was built or at best kept to a passable minimum for anyone.
 Going upright in a passage is extremely rare and, if at all, then only partial, at least in cold Scotland.
-We see high passages though in Portugal and Spain, where at Antequera possibly extreme heat was the reason for the chambers of which one has a 10 metres deep dug water well inside.
+We see high passages though in Portugal and Spain, where at Antequera possibly extreme heat was the reason for the chambers of which one has a huge 10 metres deep dug water well inside.
 For the dead?
-Another massive and high chamber (air!) stands close to it.
-So in my approach the story of Antequerra would be that during extreme heat waves people could find no shelter from the sun’s heat and started to build megalithic caves to shelter form the outside heat, then once many starved for lack of water and a well was dug to provide water in times of extreme heat, with a growing population they decided to build a second refuge chambers over the well, also to protect it from damage and the danger of cattle falling in.
+Another massive and high chamber (air volume!) stands close to it.
+So in my approach the story of Antequerra would be that during extreme heat waves people could find no shelter from the sun’s heat and started to build megalithic caves to shelter form the outside heat, then once many starved for lack of water and a well was dug to provide water in times of extreme heat, with a growing population they decided to build a second refuge chamber over the well, also to protect it from damage and the danger of cattle falling in.

 Igloo

-We see strikingly similar aspects in architecture between igloo, tholoi and passage chamber, from completely isolated cultures as regards their location, this is how humans build their domestic refuge, like bees.
+We see strikingly similar aspects in architecture between igloo, tholoi and passage chamber, coming from completely isolated cultures as regards their location, this is how humans build their domestic refuge, like bees.

 Note roof-opening for ventilation and ‘window’ over passage